Martin Farndale

 1861

-The Census of 1861 for 61 Galey Hill, Hutton Lowcross listed Martin Farndale, head; marr; age 42; agricultural labourer; born Easby; Elizabeth Farndale, wife; age 44; born Skelton; John Farndale, son; age 12; scholar; born Skelton (1849) (FAR00376); Matthew Farndale, son; age 10; scholar; born Skelton (1851) (FAR00383).
+The Census of 1861 for 61 Galey Hill, Hutton Lowcross listed Martin Farndale, head; married; age 42; agricultural labourer; born Easby; Elizabeth Farndale, wife; age 44; born Skelton; John Farndale, son; age 12; scholar; born Skelton (1849) (FAR00376); Matthew Farndale, son; age 10; scholar; born Skelton (1851) (FAR00383).

 1862

 Empyema is the medical term for pockets of pus that have collected inside a body cavity.
 They can form if a bacterial infection if left untreated, or if it fails to fully respond to treatment.
 The term empyema is most commonly used to refer to pus-filled pockets that develop in the pleural space.
+So this is consistent with a horse injury.

 A tombstone in a cemetery